top of page

 Year Opened: 1974

-Despite a slow start, the Gaels are moving up the MAAC standings and another title and tournament bid are not out of the question.
-Iona has won 7 of the last 10 tournament titles.
+Iona has won 7 of the last 11 tournament titles, but St. Peter’s grabbed the prize in 2024.
 The Gaels, an original league member, have won 14 MAAC championships since the league was founded in 1982.
 Siena and Manhattan are next with five.
-Iona, Manhattan, St. Peter’s, and Fairfield are the only original MAAC schools remaining in the now 11-team conference.
+Iona, Manhattan, St. Peter’s, and Fairfield are the only original MAAC schools remaining in the now expanded 13-team conference as Sacred Heart and Merrimack joined the fold this year.

 Food & Beverage 3

 The one drawback is fans have to go downstairs for the main concession stand and bathrooms.
 There are also two vending machines.
-Head down there early if you don’t want to miss any of the second half because the line is quite long.
-Hot dogs are $3.25, chicken fingers and fries $8.
-Water, soda, large pretzels, and snacks are also available.
+Head down there early if you don’t want to miss any of the second half because the line is often quite long.
+Hot dogs are $3.50, chicken tenders and fries $8.
+Water ($2), 20 oz soda ($3), pretzels ($3.50), and snacks are also available.

-On the plus side, there is a small concession stand in the left corner as fans enter with snacks and drinks including candy, popcorn, chips, water, soda, Powerade, and apple juice.
-Soda and Powerade are $2.75.
-Popcorn and water are the cheapest items at $2.
+On the plus side, as fans enter, there is a small concession stand in the left corner with snacks and soft drinks including candy, popcorn, chips, water, and soda.
 Coca-Cola products are the beverage of choice.
+Alcohol is not available at Hynes.

 Atmosphere 3